-So rather than allowing these types of people infiltrate negativity into your life, keep a look out for some of these red flags, so you know which friends you need to take a step back from.
+So rather than allowing these types of people infiltrate negativity into your life, we’ve teamed up with headspace to let you know about a few red flags to keep an eye out for.
+Mainly so you know which friends you need to take a step back from.

 They Give You A Hard Time For Not Spending Enough Time With Them

 The evolution of a friendship changes drastically from high school, through to uni and then of course into your working life.
 Unfortunately the transition into ‘adult life’ means we have less spare time to continuously be social.
 Trying to juggle the multiple aspects of life can often feel impossible.
 So when you’re trying to manage a mate who is giving you a hard time for never seeing them, well it can be stressful.

 If you find yourself friends with someone that is disappointed or even angry that you can’t see them multiple times a week, maybe it’s time for you to set some boundaries around that friendship.
 A friend needs to be understanding and flexible when it comes to coordinating time to hang out, and if they’re acting like a stage five clinger, this can ultimately take a real toll on your mental well being.

 They Only Want To Go Out Drinking With You